 IRA Savings and IRA Money Market Savings Account (MMSA) Dividends: The IRA MMSA does not earn/accrue dividends on days when the account balance falls below \$2,500.
 The IRA Jumbo MMSA will earn dividends at the IRA savings rate on balances from \$0-\$99,999.99.
 Balances of \$100,000 or greater will earn the IRA Jumbo MMSA rate.
 Dividends are a division and distribution of earnings among members after all expenses have been paid and the required amount has been set aside for reserves.
-Navy Federal also provides the APY for each dividend rate declared by the Board.
+Navy Federal also provides the Annual Percentage Yield (APY) for each dividend rate declared by the Board.
 Rates are subject to change weekly.
 Payment of all dividends is dependent on the availability of earnings at the end of the period.
-Dividends at Navy Federal are earned on deposits from day-of-deposit to day-of-withdrawal at the specified rate.
-Dividends for IRA Savings Accounts and IRA MMSAs are credited the last day of the period they are earned and are compounded monthly.
+Dividends at Navy Federal are earned on deposits from day-of-deposit to day-of-withdrawal at the last day of the period they are earned and are compounded monthly.